 June 15, 2006 - Announces that he will be giving up his daily role at Microsoft effective July 2008, to concentrate on his humanitarian and educational interests.

 June 7, 2007 - Delivers the commencement address at Harvard University, the school he dropped out of in 1975.
 He also receives an honorary degree.

 March 2008 - Falls to No. 3 on the Forbes' list of billionaires, after a 12-year run at the top of list.

 June 27, 2008 - Gates retires from day-to-day work at Microsoft to concentrate on philanthropy.

 April 1, 2009 - Gates announces a partnership with the Chinese Ministry of Health to help fight an epidemic of tuberculosis in China, supported by a $33 million grant provided by the Bill & Melinda Gates Foundation.

-January 29, 2010 - Gates Foundation announces it will donate $10 billion for vaccine research over the next ten years.
+January 29, 2010 - Gates Foundation announces it will donate $10 billion for vaccine research over the next 10 years.

-March 2015 - Ranked number one on Forbes' list of the world's billionaires with a net worth of $79 billion.
+March 2015 - Ranked No. 1 on Forbes' list of the world's billionaires with a net worth of $79 billion.